joshfrench/om-wiki-fork/Documentation.md

   (render [this]))
 ```

-Called on all changed to application state or component local
+Called on all changes to application state or component local
 state.
 Must return an Om component, a React component, or a some value
 that React knows how to render.